Follow his sculptures’ journey to their new homeFollow his sculptures’ journey to their new home

 Locating selections and packing for transit to New York.

-An art transportation company came to collect the packed pallets and added some additional braces and padding for the 192 mile trip to New York.
-Once the objects arrived we could readily see the negative results that movement and vibration had on the material.
+An art transportation company came to collect the packed pallets and added some additional braces and padding for the 192-mile trip to New York City.
+Once the objects arrived, the negative results that movement and vibration had on the material were visible.
 It was necessary to call in contract conservators specializing in object treatment to reattach some of the loose pieces and help consolidate areas that would be prone to future damage.

 Conservator Linsly Boyer Young consolidating losses and securing loose areas of glass and concrete.